dkrajzew/degrotesque/README.md

 * --actions/-a: Name the actions that shall be applied
 * --extensions/-e: The extensions of files that shall be processed

-There are some caveats, yes.
-If you embed HTML code in HTML (not suported by HTML, but who cares), it may yield in odd behaviour.
-If you have php-pages and combine php-generated and plain HTML text, it may yield in odd behaviour.
-Etc. So you should check your pages for correctness after applying degrotesque.
+All of the text is replaced.
+This means everything not within a &lt; and a &gt;.
+But yes, the script is smart enough to skip the contents of the elements "pre", "style", "script", "code", and "<?".

 The default actions are: quotes.english, dashes, ellipsis, math, apostroph.
 The list of all implemented actions is given below, as well as the default extensions of files that will be passed if a folder is given.

+There are some caveats, yes:
+* If you embed HTML code in HTML (not suported by HTML, but who cares), it may yield in odd behaviour.
+* If you have php-pages and combine php-generated and plain HTML text, it may yield in odd behaviour.
+Etc. So you should check your pages for correctness after applying degrotesque.

 Well, have fun.
 If you have any questions or comments, let me know.